- 1 Continued advocacy upon implementing your Statewide Transition Plan is needed!

 According to these new federal CMS regulations, your state has an obligation to seek and revise their policy based on public comment – that includes YOUR voice!

 Your state MUST release drafts of important changes as proposed by the STP for public comment for AT LEAST 30 days.
 Additionally, they MUST have another option of collecting public feedback which may include an in-person forum.
 Once they receive feedback, they are suppose to revise these portions of their STP based on public comment.
-Sign up for updates regarding public comment at your State Agency website.
+You can view the latest communication and whether you state has initial or final approval here.
+Find your State Agency website here.

 Use the CCC Guidance for Implementing State Transition Plans as a resource.